IThreeM/I3M-Engine-Core/ARCHITECTURE.md

 #### wrap_panel.rs

-### fyrox-sound
+### i3m-sound

-fyrox-sound is a standalone sound engine with multiple renderers and high-quality sound.
+i3m-sound is a standalone sound engine with multiple renderers and high-quality sound.
 The sound engine provides support for binaural sound rendering using HRTF, which gives excellent sound spatialization.

 #### buffer/mod.rs